ingridscience

 Materials

-• Cards depicting different types of ocean animals and noise pollution e.g. blue whale, dolphin, cracking ice, ship engine.
-Enough for all students to have one.
+• cards depicting different types of ocean animals and noise pollution e.g. blue whale, dolphin, cracking ice, ship engine.
+Enough for all students to have one, but only two or three students are ocean animals.
 Repeats are OK.

 Procedure